 - Don’t have joint checking/savings accounts if at all possible.

-So much fear has been implanted into members by the literature and sermons that they can become paranoid or phobic and feel they might lose the Holy Spirit, be cast into the Lake of Fire, or go through the Great Tribulation, if they leave the group or are disfellowshipped.
+So much fear has been implanted into members by the literature and sermons that they can become paranoid or phobic and feel they might lose the Holy Spirit, be forsaken by God, be cast into the Lake of Fire, or go through the Great Tribulation, if they leave the group or are disfellowshipped.
 Members are convinced that they have “proven” everything they have come to believe and want to do whatever it takes to “obey God” as they see it.
 If you are negative, argue or try to prove your case, or become emotional and overreact, they will see you as being “against God” and you quickly become the “enemy.”
 They also believe that if anyone criticizes the founder of their group it is the same as criticizing Jesus Christ.

 If They Are Not Yet a Member: